Childhood Anxiety

-Symptoms of childhood anxiety include extreme shyness, avoidant behaviors, constant worrying, clinging, physical distress (e.g. upset stomach, headaches, fatigue), sleeping problems, difficulty staying focused on a task, and expressions of self-doubt and uncertainty.
-These children may need lots of reassurance, refuse going to school, avoid eye contact, shrink from new situations, or avoid performance situations.
+Symptoms of childhood anxiety include extreme shyness, avoidant behaviors, constant worrying, clinging, physical distress (upset stomach, headaches, fatigue), sleeping problems, difficulty staying focused on a task, and expressions of self-doubt and uncertainty.
+These children may need lots of reassurance, refuse to go to school, avoid eye contact, shrink from new situations, or avoid performance situations.
 Their growth and development and academic or social progress is often impaired.

 Childhood anxiety is a growing problem due to the increased stresses of current-day life.
-When parents are worried, anxious or depressed their sensitive anxiety-prone child will experience it also.
-During these difficult economic times children are also victims.
-Financial worries, moving, changing schools, along with parental conflict or divorce, are some of the major stressors that push a child’s coping skills to the limit and acute anxiety symptoms begin.
+Children experience thier parents’ worry, anxiety, and depression.
+Financial worries, moving, changing schools, along with parental conflict or divorce, are some of the major stressors that push a child’s coping skills to the limit and can bring on the onset of acute anxiety symptoms.

-So how can parents or the adults in a child’s life help?
-Here are a few tips:
+How can parents or the adults in a child’s life help the child cope with anxiety?

-1 – Parents must work on their own anxiety and maladaptive communication patterns that are transmitted to the sensitive child.
-Being around caretakers who have good coping skills are an important model for the child.
-Also, being around calm people is calming.
+1. Parents must work on their own anxiety and the maladaptive communication patterns they transmit to the child.
+Caretakers who have good coping skills are important models for the child.
+Parents must work on their own anxiety and the maladaptive communication patterns they transmit to the child.
+Caregivers who have good coping skills are important models for the child.
+Being around any calm person is calming.

-2 – Set aside quiet time everyday (after school or before bedtime are good times) that is meant for calming activities; one-on-one time with the child to talk, read stories, listen to soft music, or have a snack.
-Also, relaxation CD’s are available for children.
+2. Set aside quiet time every day for calming activities; after school or before bedtime are good times.
+This might include one-on-one time with the child to talk, read stories, listen to soft music, or have a snack.
+Relaxation CDs are available for children.

-3 – Talk with the child’s teacher if the stress is related to school.
-Academic pressures, learning problems, bullying, are just a few of the issues that may be difficult for the child to cope with.
+3. Talk with the child’s teacher if the stress is school related.
+Academic pressures, learning problems, and bullying are a few of the issues that may be difficult for the child to cope with.

-4 – If the child is shy encourage and help him be involved in activities with other children.
-Help him learn the social skills that will make him more comfortable around other children.
+4. If the child is shy, encourage and help him or her engage in activities with other children.
+Help him or her learn the social skills that will make him or her more comfortable around other children.

 Kids today are exposed to a lot of pressure from all sides…be it parental pressure, peer pressure or academic pressure.
 There is not one pressure that is more prevalent than the others, because all are equally damaging to the personality of a child.